Tyreek Hill Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 - Hill's 64 receiving yards in his one matchup against the Cowboys are 23.5 fewer than his over/under for Sunday's game.

-- Hill caught a touchdown pass in that outing against the Cowboys.
+- Hill caught a touchdown pass in that game against the Cowboys.

-- The 270.1 passing yards the Cowboys yield per game makes them the NFL's 23rd-ranked pass defense this season.
+- The Cowboys are conceding 270.1 passing yards per game this season, the NFL's 23rd-ranked pass defense.

-- With 14 passing TDs conceded this year, the Cowboys defense is ranked 14th in the league.
+- With 14 passing TDs conceded this season, the Cowboys defense is ranked 14th in the league.

 Recent Performances

-- In last week's game against the Raiders, Hill was targeted 10 times and recorded seven catches for 83 yards and scored two touchdowns.
+- In last week's matchup with the Raiders, Hill grabbed seven passes for 83 yards and scored two touchdowns while being targeted 10 times.

-- Over his last three games, Hill's 39 targets have resulted in 23 catches for 214 yards (71.3 ypg) and three touchdowns.
+- Over his last three games, Hill has caught 23 passes on 39 targets for 214 yards and three touchdowns, averaging 71.3 yards per game.

 Hill's Kansas City Teammates